Putamen: Caudate nucleus

 The caudate works with the putamen to receive the input from cerebral cortex.
 Collectively, they can be considered the "entrance" to the basal ganglia.
 Projections from the putamen reach the caudate directly via the caudolenticular grey bridges.
 The putamen and caudate are jointly connected with the substantia nigra, however the caudate outputs more densely to the substantia nigra pars reticulata while the putamen sends more afferents to the internal globus pallidus.

 Substantia nigra

 The substantia nigra contains two parts: the substantia nigra pars compacta (SNpc) and the substantia nigra pars reticulata (SNpr).
 The SNpc obtains input from the putamen and caudate, and sends information back.
 The SNpr also obtains input from the putamen and caudate.
 However, it sends the input outside the basal ganglia to control head and eye movements.
 The SNpc produces dopamine, which is crucial for movements.
-The SNpc is the part that degenerates during Parkinson's disease.
+The SNpc degenerates during Parkinson's disease.

 Globus pallidus

-The globus pallidus contains two parts: the globus pallidus pars externa (GPe) and the globus pallidus pars interna (GPi).
+The globus pallidus contains two parts: the external globus pallidus (GPe) and the internal globus pallidus (GPi).
 Both regions acquire input from the putamen and caudate and communicate with the subthalamic nucleus.
 However, mostly the GPi sends GABAergic inhibitory output to the thalamus.
 The GPi also sends projections to parts of the midbrain, which have been assumed to affect posture control.